AtanasovAtanas/pb-interactive-csharp/EN/01-Expressions-and-Statements/04-Reading-User-Input.md

 [slide]

 # Reading User Input
-Everything we read from the console comes as a **string**
+Everything we read from the console comes as a **string**.

-Reading user input from the console:
+Here is a way to read user input from the console:

 ```csharp
 string name = Console.ReadLine();